nus-cs2103-AY2021S2/ip/docs/README.md

 ### Add deadline

-Add a deadline with a due date
+Add a deadline with a due date.
+This date can be written in natural English.

 `deadline <TEXT> /by <TIME>`